islam80012/TP_Project_GUI/README.md

 # TP_Project_GUI
 - Hello,this is Islam Achrouf & Boufis Abderahmane in GUI project .
-- Dans ce projet nous avons utiliser la bib raylib .
+- In this project we have used raylib library.